bee-13/note-taker/README.md

 # note-taker

 This app alows you to take notes and saves the notes into a server.
+You can add or remove the notes as needed.

 https://enigmatic-cove-92228.herokuapp.com